ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: #tbl-xpath-equivalents title="Example XPath expressions and their JSONPath equivalents"}

 XPath has a lot more functionality (location paths in unabbreviated syntax, operators and functions) than listed in this comparison.
-Moreover, there is a significant difference how the subscript operator works in Xpath and
+Moreover, there are significant differences in how the subscript operator works in XPath and
 JSONPath:

 * Square brackets in XPath expressions always operate on the *node